-A student enrolled in less than a full course of study.
-Federal regulations allow for an RCL in limited instances if approved by a DSO.
+A student enrolled in less than a full-course of study.
+Federal regulations allow for a reduced course load (RCL) in limited instances if approved by a Designated School Official (DSO).

 What is full-time enrollment status?

-- 12 semester hours minimum per semester for college-level classes.
+- 12 credit hours minimum per semester for college-level classes.